-If you're wearing a Fitbit right now there's a good chance it's a Fitbit Charge or a Fitbit Charge HR on your wrist – but there's now a new Fitbit in town.
-The Fitbit Charge 2 is the first upgrade to the popular Charge range since the Charge HR, which appeared early in 2015.
+The Fitbit Charge 2 arrived in September 2016 and was the first upgrade to the popular Charge range since the Charge HR, which originally appeared early in 2015.

 Fitbit specializes in accessible and easy to use fitness trackers, rather than more complicated running and fitness technology.
-With exercise, sleep, heart rate tracking and much more, the Charge 2 looks like a well-specced wearable that won't break the bank.
+With exercise, sleep, heart rate tracking and much more, the Charge 2 is a well-specced wearable that won't break the bank.

 Fitbit Charge 2 price and release date